droesed/RGB-Game/README.md

 # RGB-Game
-An Arduino game of "Simon Says" with an RGB LED "Simon" and a joystick to for inputs.
+An Arduino game of "Simon Says" with an RGB LED "Simon" and a joystick for inputs.
 Also uses a passive buzzer for noises/tones, buttons to start and stop the game, and an LCD Display to keep score and display the current color.

 ## VERSION 1.0
 Initial build of the game.